FAQs (Frequently Asked Questions)

 Do I need a Health & Safety Representative?

-Employers need to communicate with the workforce on Health and Safety matters.
+Health and Safety matters must be communicated with the workforce.
 It is not however a legal requirement to appoint an official representative.
-The representative would be chosen by the employees or trade union to speak on their behalf.
+Employees or a trade union would choose a representative to speak on their behalf.

 When must an employer appoint a Health & Safety representative?